versatica/mediasoup/doc/Building.md

 ### `npm run release:check`

 Runs linters and tests in Node and C++ code.
-Also verifies that `CHANGELOG.md` has an entry matching the `mediasoup` version in `package.json`.
+Also verifies that `CHANGELOG.md` has an entry matching the mediasoup version in `package.json`.

 ### `npm run release x.y.z`

-Prepares and triggers the release of a new NPM version "x.y.z" of mediasoup.
-The actual GitHub release and NPM publish are done by CI (`mediasoup-npm-publish.yaml`) once the pushed tag arrives.
+Prepares and triggers the release of a new version "x.y.z" of the `mediasoup` NPM package.
+The actual GitHub release and NPM publish are done by GitHub Actions (`mediasoup-npm-publish.yaml`) once the pushed tag arrives.
 It:

 - Performs checks (lint + test + build + publish dry-run + `CHANGELOG.md` entry check).
 It runs before the version bump, so the CHANGELOG check validates the previous version's entry (still in package.json), which is harmless.
 - Bumps the version to "x.y.z" in `package.json` and `package-lock.json` with `npm version x.y.z --no-git-tag-version`, and sets the top `### NEXT` heading of `CHANGELOG.md` to `### x.y.z`.
-- Commits the bump, creates the "x.y.z" tag, and pushes the branch and the tag.
+- Commits the bump (with a "release x.y.z [no-ci]" message), creates the "x.y.z" tag, and pushes the branch and the tag.

 Requirements for it to work: